-You want people without any prior knowledge of your business to be able to find you by googling ‘real estate agent [your local area]’.
-Given that people are unlikely to look past the first few Google results, you need a builder with strong SEO support and/or apps to get you there.
+You want people without any prior knowledge of your business to be able to find you by Googling “real estate agent [your local area].”
+Given that 68% of online experiences start with a search engine, you want to be at the top of Google’s results pages, and you’ll need a builder with strong SEO support and/or apps to get you there.

 It’s no use being bowled over by fancy features and stunning designs, only to find a hurdle you can’t get over, and nobody available to help.

-Having a dedicated support team is something that sets website builders apart from CMS platforms, like WordPress.
-It’s something people often forget to check for, or don’t realise the importance of until they hit a blocker.
+Having a dedicated support team is something that sets website builders apart from CMS platforms like WordPress.
+It’s something people often forget to check for, or don’t realize the importance of until they hit a blocker.

-We’ve covered our top-rated platforms for your real estate website, according to your website.
-As you’ve seen, they all offer something a little different – by now, you can feel confident choosing the one that’s right for you.
-Here’s a recap of the ranking, and the core strength of each platform:
+As you’ve seen, each platform brings something a little different to the table – but by now, you can feel confident choosing the one that’s right for you.
+Here’s a recap of our ranking, and the core strength of each platform:

-- Site123 – best for building a real estate website quickly
+- Squarespace – Best for small real estate websites

 Now all that’s left to do is to go and build your website!
 Remember that each website builder has either a free trial or a free plan, so you can try it out commitment-free.